 Employees are inspired by their leaders and imbibe their values, morals, and work practices.
 In simple words, they look up to their leaders, and hence leaders must lead by example.
 The first step is to reflect on the importance of work-life in their lives.
 They can exhibit that by taking lunch or coffee breaks and leaving the office premises on time instead of overworking.

 Also, they can share testimonials and describe the effects of Covid on themselves and their families to help the employees understand they aren’t alone.
 In addition, leaders can also show that they are concerned about their health by going for regular check-ups and taking a leave for relaxation.
 This will encourage employees to open up and follow suit, leading to a better and healthier work environment.

 Technology became the bread and butter of remote work culture.
 However, its benefits are not limited to the virtual work setup but beyond that.
 Today, workers are likely to deal with internal and external stressors, which can affect their productivity and health.
 Integrating advanced techs such as AI or IoT-enabled software or gadget can help leaders understand individuals, their behavioral patterns, etc. They can leverage this data and take the right initiatives to course correct in case of discrepancies.

 Employers can even take wellness initiatives to the next level by incorporating IoT, especially wearable devices.
 With smart devices, employee data can be collected and integrated into an electronic health record that motivates them to meet desired goals.

-VIII.
 Foster diversity, equity, and inclusion (DE, I)

 An analysis by Deloitte shows that inclusive teams outperform their peers by 80% in team-based assessments.